Slack's Pivot to Success: How a Failed Gaming Company Built a Billion-Dollar Communication Platform

 This is more than just an inspiring tale; it’s a blueprint for startup founders.

-Let’s break down Slack’s remarkable journey and highlight the actionable strategies that any startup can use to replicate its success.
+Let’s break down Slack’s remarkable journey and highlight actionable strategies that any startup can use to replicate its success.

 Recognizing the Moment to Pivot

 In 2009, Stewart Butterfield, co-founder of Flickr, embarked on his next venture—a massively multiplayer online game called Glitch.
-Despite a talented team and innovative gameplay, Glitch failed to capture a sustainable audience.
-It was shut down in 2012.
-The game itself might have been a failure, but one thing stuck: the internal communication tool the team had built to manage their project remotely.
-This tool would soon become Slack.
+Despite a talented team and innovative gameplay, Glitch failed to capture a sustainable audience and was shut down in 2012.

 Solving a Widespread Problem